papasop/quantum/README.md

 ZZ(0)^8
 ```

-Two independent 200-shot runs were performed.
-The odd-parity residual increased reproducibly with the number of executed native ZZ operations.
+All have the same ideal endpoint (|00\rangle), but different executed native-ZZ depths.

+---

-### Run 1
+## Run 1

 ```text
 ZZ(0)^1:  P_odd = 0.010